-- Beat 2 duck eggs with 50g cardamom (caster) sugar until thick, pale and tripled in volume.
+- Beat the eggs and sugar together until thick, pale and tripled in volume.
 Electric beaters are best for this.

-- Pour the chocolate mixture gently down the side of the bowl and folded into the egg mixture as gently as possible.
+- Pour the chocolate mixture gently down the side of the bowl and fold into the egg mixture as gently as possible.

-- Sifted in 75g unbleached flour and just over half teaspoon of baking powder.
+- Sift in the flour and baking powder.

-- Spooned into 16 madeleine moulds and baked in the middle of the oven at 180℃ (160℃ fan, 350℉, Gas 4) for ten minutes.
+- Spoon into 16 silicone madeleine moulds, or floured tin moulds and bake in the middle of the oven at 180℃ (160℃ fan, 350℉, Gas 4) for ten minutes.

-- Turned out onto a wire rack to cool.
+- Turn out onto a wire rack to cool.

 It goes without saying that I’m entering these honey madeleines into my very own We Should Cocoa.

 I am also submitting them to Classic French with Jen of Blue Kitchen Bakes who has chosen Madeleines as this month’s theme.

 I adore herbs and use them a lot, both in my cooking and for medicinal and cosmetic purposes, but I rarely pair them with chocolate.
 Turns out lemon thyme works really well.
 It’s a rare event, however, that I am able to enter Karen’s excellent Herbs on Saturdays and I’m always a little bit excited when I can do so.